15-440/640 Distributed Systems

 - Each student must write out his or her own solutions to problem sets.
 All projects must be done individually.

-- Consulting another student’s solution is prohibited, and submitted solutions may not be copied from any source.
+- Consulting another student’s solution is prohibited, and submitted solutions may not be copied in whole or part from any source.
+These include web sources as well as solutions submitted by students in previous years.
 These actions constitute cheating.
+We will be using plagiarism detection software to bring to our attention possible academic integrity violations.
+Do not risk penalization.

 - If you have any question about whether some activity would constitute cheating, please feel free to ask the instructors.